 The next step in the formula is to determine the value of your various marketing channels, based on the impact they have on your business.
-This will give you a better understanding of return on investment (ROI), help you forecast future revenue, and foster a strong connection between marketing and finance teams within your organization.
+This will give you a better understanding of return on investment (ROI), help you forecast future revenue, and foster a strong connection between marketing and finance teams within your organisation.

 Customers who accurately measure their channels using MMM can exponentially improve their ROI.

-One of the best ways to evaluate your channels is through marketing mix modeling (MMM).
+One of the best ways to evaluate your channels is through marketing mix modelling (MMM).
 I’ve frequently seen that customers who accurately measure their channels using MMM can exponentially improve their ROI.2 MMMs are an excellent cross-channel planning tool, because they provide historical and predicted value for the next dollar spent.
 MMMs are also privacy durable and holistic, yet capable of enough granularity to offer actionable insight into ROI improvement.

-A powerful example is The Hershey Company, which partnered with Google to optimize its YouTube strategy and measured the results using an MMM.
+A powerful example is The Hershey Company, which partnered with Google to optimise its YouTube strategy and measured the results using an MMM.
 Hershey and Google tested different approaches — like trying various ad formats — over several years.
 Results were telling.
 Hershey’s MMM showed YouTube to be its top ROI-driving media channel, producing an ROI increase of more than 65% since 2018.
 Findings also showed that YouTube continues to drive significant candy sales for the company, delivering an average year-over-year ROI increase of 5.5%.

-3. Optimize results through experimentation
+3. Optimise results through experimentation

-The final step of the framework focuses on optimizing results through experimentation.
+The final step of the framework focuses on optimising results through experimentation.
 Constant testing is key to determining which campaign adjustments to make in real-time to drive performance and increase ROI.
 Research suggests it pays off.

-In 2020, the Harvard Business Review (HBR) found that advertisers who ran 15 experiments in a given year saw about 30% higher ad performance that year, compared to advertisers who did not experiment.
+The Harvard Business Review (HBR) found that advertisers who ran 15 experiments in a given year saw about 30% higher ad performance that year, compared to advertisers who did not experiment.
 Moreover, HBR found that running tests over multiple years can also increase returns, showing the positive long-term impact of experimentation.
 Advertisers that ran more than 15 experiments in the prior year saw roughly 45% increase in performance.